 Why Year-Round Flea and Tick Prevention Actually Matters

-I’ll be honest with you — I used to be one of those dog owners who only bothered with flea and tick prevention during “peak season.”
+I’ll be honest — I used to be one of those dog owners who only bothered with flea and tick prevention during “peak season.”
 Then my Lab mix, Cooper, came home from a hiking trip with a deer tick embedded behind his ear, and three weeks later we were dealing with Lyme disease symptoms.
 The vet bills, the antibiotics, the joint pain he experienced for months afterward… none of that was worth the $40 I’d “saved” by skipping his spring prevention.

 Understanding Flea and Tick Risks